Skills in other languages would be a big advantage in this role.

 - Cruise liners.

 Vacancies are advertised online, in newspapers and trade publications including Travel Trade Gazette and Travel Weekly as well as their online equivalents.
-Networking and speculative applications are advisable, for which the Travel Trades Gazette Directory may be helpful.
+Networking and speculative applications are advisable.
 A few larger companies operate graduate training schemes.
 Paid summer vacation jobs may be available with some employers.

 A degree is not a standard formal requirement for this role, though it may be an advantage.
-Degrees in leisure, travel, tourism, management, marketing, IT, business, languages or hotel and catering management may have an advantage.
+Degrees in leisure, travel, tourism, management, marketing, IT, business, languages or hotel and catering management are particularly likely to be relevant.
 Relevant professional or vocational qualifications, such as NVQs and HNDs, may also be beneficial.